mersa-v6/MERsA/README.md

 - Ensure `subfinder` and `httpx` are properly installed and accessible via the command line.
 - This tool is intended for educational and professional security testing purposes.

-MERsA is a simple Python tool designed to make it easy to discover subdomains of a given URL using the subdomain finder, and then parse their HTTP responses using httpx.
-It saves results sorted by HTTP response codes into separate text files for easy analysis.